Carl von Linné (Carolus Linnaeus) (1707 - 1778)

 "The Father of Taxonomy"

-Carl von Linne was a Swedish botanist who popularized the concept of binomial nomenclature, in which every organism has both a genus ("general") and species ("special") name.
-Publication by Linnaeus of the 10th edition of "Systema Naturae" in 1758 is regarded as the "birthday" of modern systematics, taken as 01 January 1758.
-Linnean binomials take precedence over all subsequently published names.
+Publication of the 10th edition of "Systema Naturae" in 1758 is regarded as the "birthday" of modern systematics, dating from 01 January 1758.
+Linnaean binomials take precedence over all subsequently published names.
 Linnaeus' name is included in species first described in that work.
-For example, Atlantic Cod is formally named as Gadus morhua Linnaeus, 1758, often abbreviated simply Gadus morhua L.
+For example, the Atlantic Cod is formally named as Gadus morhua Linnaeus, 1758, often abbreviated simply Gadus morhua L.